maichongju/employee-management-system/Backend/README.md

 ## Start

-- `npm start` to start the server.
+- `npm run start` to start the server.
-- `npm start-dev` to start the server in development mode.
+- `npm run start-dev` to start the server in development mode.
 It use `nodemon` for instance restart.

 ### Database